YT37/PythonProjects/Projects/NewsParser/README.md

 # NewsParser-Python
-This project parses top 5 news from websites and speaks them in Python.
+This project parses top 5 news from websites and speaks them.

 # Requirements
  - Python 3.6 or up